 Paul writes to us who believe in Jesus to give no place the devil (Ephesians 4:27).
 Satan doesn’t control us.
 No!
 Rather, as James wrote (4:7-8a), “Submit yourselves, then, to God.
 Resist the devil, and he will flee from you.
 Come near to God and he will come near to you.”
 Because Jesus overcame the devil at the cross, and because He passed that victory on to us, you can successfully resist the devil’s efforts and strategies against you.
 Jesus is Lord over the devil.
 So you His followers can share in that victory.

-Because of the weakness of our mortal flesh and our carnal nature, men and women without the Lord’s intervention in their lives become captive to all kinds of sinful habits.
+Because of the weakness of our mortal flesh and our carnal nature, men and women without God's divine intervention in their lives become captive to all kinds of sinful habits.
 And that is one of the primary reasons Jesus came from heaven to earth, that is, to bring “freedom for the prisoners” (Luke 4:18) … “deliverance to the captives” (KJV).

 The apostle Paul shows this beautiful deliverance from the demands of our flesh, from our bodily appetites, in Romans 7:21-25—“So I find this law at work: Although I want to do good, evil is right there with me… What a wretched man I am!
 Who will rescue me from this body that is subject to death?
 Thanks be to God, who delivers me through Jesus Christ our Lord!”
 The body, our “flesh,” wants to indulge itself in a wide variety of carnal pursuits (Galatians 5:19-21).
 But there is deliverance for us from the works of the flesh by the victory Jesus secured at the cross.
 Now all born-again believers can draw upon this promise: “Walk in the Spirit, and you shall not fulfill the lust of the flesh” (Galatians 5:16, NKJV).